liuxfiu/simulus/README.md

     Hello world at time 100

-The following is the same hello-world example, but instead we use a process:
+The following is the same hello-world example, but instead we use a process.
+A process is a continous thread of execution.
+In the example, once started, the process loops forever.
+Inside each iteration, the process prints out a message and then sleeps for some time.

 ```python